 The hardshell protection is involved three principal parts, a profound packaging cover giving added sidewall protection.

 Moreover, the extra-wide PolyX breaker ensures the protection of the entire tread stripe.
-And the packaging is protected by a bead to bead layer of DuraSkin texture.
+And the packaging is protected by a bead-to-bead layer of DuraSkin texture.

-This tire is more about durability, and you can use it on any kind of surface without the fear of spending much money on tires of your bike too often.
+This tire is more about durability, and you can use it on any kind of surface without the fear of spending much money on the tires of your bike too often.